ElectroGamesDev/BankUI/README.md

 Admin Commands
  - /bank {PlayerName}
  - /bank migrate - DO NOT USE THIS UNLESS YOU KNOW WHAT YOU ARE DOING!
- - /bank backup {save | load | restore} - Becareful when loading a backup, you will lose all data since the last saved backup unless you restore it but DO NOT take the risk !
+ - /bank backup {save | load | restore} - Becareful when loading a backup, you will lose all data since the last saved backup unless you restore it but DO NOT take the risk!
 # Important
-- This plugin Requires Bedrock Economy!
+- This plugin requires the latest version of Bedrock Economy!
 # ScoreHud Support
 - ScoreHud Tag: ```{bankui.money}```
 # Images